 - Niels Bohr: "If quantum mechanics hasn't profoundly shocked you, you haven't understood it yet."

 - Also Niels Bohr: "We are all agreed that [quantum theory] is crazy.
 What divides us is whether it is crazy enough to have a chance of being correct."

 - Edgar Allan Poe's 1848 prose poem "Eureka," where, falling into dementia and having professed skepticism about mathematics as a tool of scientific discovery, he uses his own "ratiocination" (read: free association with elements of proto-logic) to decide that the universe had arisen from a singularity, that there were celestial objects so dense that light cannot escape, that many of what were then thought to be nebulae were in fact galaxies as large as the Milky Way itself, that the solar system was at the edge of the Milky Way rather than the center, and that Newtonian gravity was a special case of a broader property of matter.
-Of course, there are also many, many errors, but it's still pretty impressive for a document that reads like a nineteenth-century Time Cube.
+Of course, there are also many, many errors, but it's still pretty impressive.

 - This Cracked article had 5 cases of people who had 'insane' theories that was proven to be true.